-- A. Water recycling projects generally serve one of two purposes: (1) meeting pollution control needs as specified in waste discharge requirements issued by the Regional Water Board or (2) meeting water supply needs.
+A. Water recycling projects generally serve one of two purposes: (1) meeting pollution control needs as specified in waste discharge requirements issued by the Regional Water Board or (2) meeting water supply needs.
 The State Water Board will fund CWSRF water recycling projects that meet pollution control needs in accordance with this Policy, while projects meeting water supply needs must also meet the requirements of the Water Recycling Funding Program (WRFP) Guidelines.
-(See Appendix D) - B. The State Water Board funds SDAC wastewater projects in accordance with this Policy.
-Any incentives available to these projects, including extended term financing, principal forgiveness, or grants available as a result of the SCG charge, are described in the CWSRF IUP.
+(See Appendix D).
+Any incentives available to these projects, including extended term financing, principal forgiveness, reduced interest rates, or grants available from other pledged sources of repayment are described in the CWSRF IUP.